ooki/dnd_auction_game/README.md

 If you don't win an auction, you'll get back 60% of the gold you bid.
 The exact number of points you receive from an auction is determined by rolling dice, so it's a bit unpredictable.

+In addition, the gold you have after bidding is increased with a 10% interest rate, thanks to the Iron Bank of Braavos.

+To pass, according to Gandalf, you must obtain at least 10 points.

 _Auctions_
 The auctions are presented in D&D form, for example: 3d6+5 means throw a 6 sided die 3 times and add 5, add it all up and thats the number of points given by the auction.
 In other words the exact amount of points given for an auction is